DDD-Moore/early-career-hawaii/agenda.md

 <a name="poster"></a>
 ### Poster Activity/Session

-We will create posters as a large group based on overlapping areas of research and interest.
-These posters will be "presented" informally during the joint poster session with MMI on Thursday.
+Instead of a formal talk or poster presentation, we are holding a “Living Poster Session”.
+All participants will create their own “Living Poster” on Wednesday.
+You will sketch your research on a small poster-sized piece of paper we will provide, and during the meeting others will add their ideas, comments, questions, etc. This activity will be in conjunction with the MMI group.

 <a name="panel"></a>
 ### Open Science Panel